-Students are welcome to apply by sending an email including resume to email@example.com.
-Be sure to include a link to your online portfolio.
+Students are welcome to apply by sending an email including resume to firstname.lastname@example.org.
+Be sure to include a link to your online portfolio (and source code samples if you are a developer).
 Please note the following conditions:

-- You need to be able to work with us at the office in The Hague.
+- You need to be able to work with us at the Paladin office in The Hague.

 - You need to have an internship of at least three months.

 To make sure you’re included in the hiring process, please take note of the following: